12 CBSE NCERT Political Science 3 Politics of Planned Development

 D December 1951

-Hint: Look for the specific date mentioned for the commission's establishment.
+Hint: Look for the specific month and year mentioned for its formation.

 Answer